rcolistete/micropython_sprint_scipy2018/README.md

 What is need to use MicroPython boards ?
 - bring your computer and (if possible) a USB-microUSB cable (many will be available in the MicroPython sprint);
-- follow [MicroPython Tutorial_Software_Instructions](https://github.com/rcolistete/MicroPython_Tutorial_SciPy_2018/blob/master/1_Tutorial_Software_Instructions/Tutorial_setup_instructions.ipynb) for software setup instructions.
-At least a terminal software and one editor (Atom, etc);
+- follow [MicroPython Tutorial_Software_Instructions](https://github.com/rcolistete/MicroPython_Tutorial_SciPy_2018/blob/master/1_Tutorial_Software_Instructions/Tutorial_setup_instructions.ipynb) for software setup instructions on LoPy4/LoPy/WiPy2;
+ - follow the documentation above about your preferred MicroPython board to setup the software tools (Mu Editor for BBC Micro:bit, etc).

 ### Available hardware